ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 ## Are There Any Limitations?

-This feature is only avaialble for storage that is provisioned in [datacenters](new-ibm-block-and-file-storage-location-and-features.html) with enhanced capabilities.
+This feature is only available for storage that is provisioned in [datacenters](new-ibm-block-and-file-storage-location-and-features.html) with enhanced capabilities.

 Storage that is provisioned on updated storage in these data centers prior to release of this feature (December 14, 2017)  can only be increased to 10x it's original size.
 All other storage provisioned, after that date can be increased up to the max 12 TB size.